jtandy13/JavaScript-Closures/README.md

 ### Conclusion
-There are endless informative articles on JavaScript closures.
-Hopefully, my way of explaining it will make the difference between understanding and frustration for someone else out there.
-If I can help anyone to understand a topic that I find ...
+There are endless informative articles on JavaScript closures on the Internet.
+Hopefully, my way of explaining it may make the difference between understanding and continued frustration for someone else out there who's been struggling to grasp this concept.
+In any case, I hope you've got something out of this article.
+Thanks for reading and happy coding!